vamsiadatra/In-Memory-File-System/README.md

 In-Memory File System

-Your task is to create an in-memory file system to support various functionalities.
+The task is to create an in-memory file system to support various functionalities.
 The file system should include the following operations:

 mkdir: Create a new directory.
 cd: Changes the current directory.
 Support navigating to the parent directory using .., moving to the root directory using /, and navigating to a specified absolute path.
 Basically anything that you can do in a normal terminal.
 Since there is no user level implementation, ~ and / should take you to root.